prarthana1998/prarthana1998/README.md

 ### 🚀 Projects

-**ReadTrackAPI**
-A backend service that helps readers track their book collection, reading progress, and notes—all in one place.
-Built with **FastAPI**, focusing on production-ready API design, authentication patterns, and database management.

 **MindVault**
 A minimal and beautiful journaling web app designed to help users capture their thoughts, feelings, and memories in an organised and meaningful way.
 Built with **Next.js**, **JavaScript**